 NRF|SAAO Cape Town Open Night

-February 8 @ 8:00 pm - 10:00 pm
+June 28 @ 8:00 pm - 10:00 pm

 The NRF|SAAO Open Nights in Cape Town take place on the second and fourth Saturday of every month.

 All Open Nights will start with a presentation on topics of astronomy or related science fields.
-Visitors will then be given an introduction to the history of the observatory, library, museum, and the 120 year-old McClean telescope.
+Visitors will then be given an introduction to the history of the Observatory, library, museum, and the 120 year-old McClean telescope.
 If the weather permits, stargazing will take place with McClean and smaller telescopes.

 Please note that guests are only allowed entry into our premises from 7:30pm.